-See e.g. United States, Executive Order 14110, Executive Order on the Safe, Secure, and Trustworthy Development and Use of Artificial Intelligence (30 October 2023), online: <whitehouse.gov/briefing-room/presidential-actions/2023/10/30/executive-order-on-the-safe-secure-and-trustworthy-development-and-use-of-artificial-intelligence/> [perma.cc/L9QH-V3TE]; see also the amendments to the European Union's forthcomion's AI Act, legislators use regulatory techniques to ensure that AI is "trustworthy."
-19 Local governments, too, have undertaken their own efforts, from public consultations to outright bans on tools known to harm marginalized communities, such as facial recognition technology.20
+18 See e.g. United States, Executive Order 14110, Executive Order on the Safe, Secure, and Trustworthy Development and Use of Artificial Intelligence (30 October 2023), online: <whitehouse.gov> [perma.cc/L9QH-V3TE]; see also the amendments to the European Union's forthcoming AI Act (Directorate General for Communication, EU AI Act: First Regulation on Artificial Intelligence (18 June 2023), online (pdf): <europarl.europa.eu> [perma.cc/V8KS-XQXR]).

+"trustworthy."19 Local governments, too, have undertaken their own efforts, from public consultations to outright bans on tools known to harm marginalized communities, such as facial recognition technology.20

 Beyond government initiatives, technologists have also pursued selfregulation.
-Like technologies, these regulatory efforts have politics.21 They "afford" some possibilities and frustrate others.
-22 The responsible AI movement, for example, purports to "govern" AI, including the algorithmic tools developed for and eventually used in digital government projects.
+Like technologies, these regulatory efforts have politics.21 They "afford" some possibilities and frustrate others.22 The responsible AI movement, for example, purports to "govern" AI, including the algorithmic tools developed for and eventually used in digital government projects.
 In doing so, the responsible AI movement sets the terms of the debate about what "responsibility" might require.
 In this way, responsible AI is a self-legitimizing project akin to corporate social responsibility.23 Unlike corporate social responsibility, however, responsible AI remains understudied.
 It is nonetheless useful to examine how AI systems, particularly those underlying digital government initiatives, are (or might be) governed through self-regulatory efforts, and with what effects.
 These issues are well illustrated by an example central to the responsible AI movement: the Montréal Declaration.